TheGupta2012/CHS-Lab/README.md

-# CHS-Lab
+# CHS-Lab | Spring 2022
-A repository containing assignments for the Computer Hardware/Software workshop in Spring 2022.
+A repository containing assignments for the Computer Hardware/Software workshop course.